Substitution Principle and semidirect products: Preliminaries

 \subsection{Compactification of topological spaces}

-We consider two compactifications of topological spaces: the \emph{\v Cech-Stone} and the \emph{Banaschewski} compactification, being the latter only defined for zero-dimensional spaces.
+We consider two compactifications of topological spaces: the \emph{\v Cech-Stone} and the \emph{Banaschewski} compactifications, the latter being defined only for zero-dimensional spaces.
 We also relate them with the dual spaces of suitable Boolean algebras.

 Let $X$ be a topological space.
 Then, the \emph{\v Cech-Stone compactification} of $X$ is the unique (up to homeomorphism) compact Hausdorff space $\beta (X)$ together with a continuous function $e: X \to \beta (X)$ satisfying the following universal property: every continuous function $f: X \to Z$ into a compact Hausdorff space~$Z$ uniquely determines a continuous function $\beta f: \beta (X) \to Z$ making the following diagram commute: